George Fife Angas: South Australia

 News came that the British government had dishonoured drafts drawn by the Governor, George Gawler and that the colony was in danger of ruin.
 Angas appealed to the government, his efforts resulting in a loan to the colony and payment of the dishonoured drafts.

 In 1842 Angas lectured extensively on South Australia and wrote a pamphlet, "Facts Illustrative of South Australia", which was widely distributed.
 Gawler, who had been recalled to England, suggested that Angas should settle in South Australia.
 In early 1843, his finances still troubled, he sent out his 19-year-old son John Howard Angas to supervise his land and recover the family fortunes.
 Angas was unable to sell his northern England properties until 1850 but some repayments had come in from the German settlers.
 The stress had affected his health and he decided to migrate to Australia, arriving in Adelaide with his wife and youngest son in January 1851.

 Slavery

-According to Humphrey McQueen and Catherine Hall, the Angas family business supply chain used slaves.
+According to Humphrey McQueen and Catherine Hall, the Angas family business supply chain included dealings with businesses in the Caribbean that used slaves.
+McQueen, as well as Clinton Fernandes and journalists Paul Daley and Peter Goers went further than others, incorrectly arguing or implying that Angas was an actual slave owner who was compensated by the British government.

 Angas is not recorded by the Legacies of British Slave-ownership database as having held slaves himself, nor of having obtained any meaningful benefit from them.
 As was typical for the period, his business associates in British Honduras included people who owned slaves.
 He collected compensatory claims on behalf of four former slave owners, totalling £6,942 after abolition, with a total of 121 slaves.